 NCR Pension Plan.
 The U.S. NCR Pension Plan is a non-contributory, tax-qualified pension plan that was frozen effective December 31, 2006.
 When the U.S. Pension Plan was frozen, participants retained the pension benefits they already had accrued.
 However, no additional pension benefits were earned under the U.S. Pension Plan after the effective date of the freeze.
 The U.S. Pension Plan pays a basic monthly pension benefit and a cash balance benefit.
 The basic monthly benefit is a percentage of a participant's average compensation (as defined in the U.S. Pension Plan) determined based on years of benefit service through December 31, 2006, when basic monthly benefit accruals under the U.S. Pension Plan were frozen.
 The cash balance benefit is equal to 1.50% of pay per month through December 31, 2006, when cash balance benefit accruals under the U.S. Pension Plan were frozen.
 The cash balance account is credited with interest, which crediting continues until a participant commences payment of U.S. Pension Plan benefits.
 Mr. Fishman is the only Named Executive Officer who participates in the U.S. Pension Plan.
-Mr. Fishman was not retirement eligible under the U.S. Pension Plan as of December 31, 2014, nor was he eligible for any early retirement benefits under the U.S. Pension Plan as of that date.
+Mr. Fishman was not retirement eligible under the U.S. Pension Plan as of that date.